galaxyproject/training-material/topics/epigenetics/tutorials/atac-seq/tutorial.md

 > ![pyGenomeTracks output](../../images/atac-seq/pyGenomeTracksOutput.png "pyGenomeTracks output")
 {: .comment}

-Unfortunately, Genrich did not work with our training dataset as most of the data is on chr22 whereas the background model is built on the whole genome.
+Unfortunately, Genrich did not work with our training dataset (every covered region is called a peak).
+This is because most of the data is on chr22 whereas the background model was built on the whole genome.
 When, the pipeline was run on 20 million of pairs from the original dataset.
 This is the output of pyGenomeTracks:
 ![pyGenomeTracks output for 20 million of pairs on the whole genome](../../images/atac-seq/pyGenomeTracksOutput_20M.png "pyGenomeTracks output for 20 million of pairs on the whole genome")